Catalog 2025-2026

 1. Achieve a grade of “C” or better in the major requirements.

-2. Completion of WVC, CSU-Breadth, or IGETC General Education patterns.
-Students whose goal is to obtain a bachelor’s degree should complete the CSU-Breadth or IGETC General Education pattern.
+2. Completion of WVC or Cal-GETC General Education patterns.
+Students whose goal is to obtain a bachelor’s degree should complete the Cal-GETC General Education pattern.

 Upon successful completion of this program a student will be able to: